HPI-Information-Systems/leuchtturm-frontend/README.md

 npm start
 ```

-To build the React project do
+To build the React project and serve the app with flask
 ```
 cd client/lampenhaus